Staff recruitment

 Before you select your candidate

-• Were all the interviews fair and objective?
+• all the interviews were fair and objective

-• Could you clearly match the candidates’ skills and attributes to the requirements laid out in the job description?
+• you could clearly match the candidates’ skills and attributes to the requirements laid out in the job description

-Ask yourself whether you are confident you have all the information you need to identify a preferred candidate.
+• Ask yourself whether you are confident you have all the information you need to identify a preferred candidate.

 Before you formally offer the role